Oregon has a rich history, a unique collection of people, and one of the most stable population growths and economies in the nation.

 Source: SAMHSA’s most recent National Survey on Drug Use and Health, based on 2008-2009 annual averages.
 SAMHSA is the Substance Abuse & Mental Health Services Administration, part of the U.S. Department of Health and Human Services.

 A Closer Look Many Substances Prominently Abused in Oregon

-Most abused drug and easily available.
+Most abused drugs and easily available.
 Marijuana for medicinal purposes is legal.
 Large quantities are cultivated locally in indoor and outdoor operations.
-Cultivation ranges from simple dirt grows to complex hydroponics operations controlled by Caucasian, Asian and Mexican drug organizations.
-Some large operations have been found on private, state and forest lands.
+Cultivation ranges from simple dirt grow too complex hydroponics operations controlled by Caucasian, Asian, and Mexican drug organizations.
+Some large operations have been found on private, state, and forest lands.
 High-potency marijuana is distributed to other parts of the U.S. as well as locally.

 A severe problem.

 Powder form most prevalent.
-But crack is prevalent in some urban areas.
-Mexican traffickers dominate the wholesale distribution, transporting the drug from Mexico, California and other southwestern states.
-The Mexican organizations plus street gangs, prison gangs and local independent dealers sell retail amounts.
+But a crack is prevalent in some urban areas.
+Mexican traffickers dominate the wholesale distribution, transporting the drug from Mexico, California, and other southwestern states.
+The Mexican organizations plus street gangs, prison gangs, and local independent dealers sell retail amounts.

 One of the most commonly used drugs.
 Mexican drug organizations dominate the meth supply in all of the Pacific Northwest.
 Availability is high, especially ice.
 Sale of pseudoephedrine, a precursor chemical, is limited to licensed pharmacies.
 As a result, the number of local labs has decreased.

 Mexican black tar most common.
 Mexican trafficking organizations dominate the distribution of black tar and brown powdered heroin produced in Mexico and transported from the Southwest.
 Mexican street gangs and outlaw motorcycle gangs are involved to a lesser degree.